ForMyFreedom/RockPaperScissorDiscord/README.md

 ---
 ---

+## To Contributors
+It's necessary to have a Discord Token in their Develop Portal.
+After get it, you need to run the 'token_file_creator.py' archive in the directory that have all the codes.
+After that, i belive you will run this application without problems

+---
+---

 ## Apresentation
 This game is played with a set of _Cards_ called _Deck_.
 The cards are created in a random way, with different levels of power and distinct specialities.
 However, there are three _Elements_ that compounds every cards: